jc972271/CP3407_Assessment/user_stories/user_story_10_Eco-friendly.md

 Create more md files like this one as needed.
 Place them into the same folder as this [user_stories folder](./)

-# User story title: e.g. Show current deals
+# User story title: Eco-friendly options

-Keep any other version here as well, e.g. Display current deals, Let user to click on "show-current-deals".

-## Priority: 10 (e.g. latest for iteration-1)
+## Priority: 40
-Any notes on priority go here.
-Note you may have different priorities at different stages of you project.
-Again, keep all changes here for marking.

-## Estimation: e.g. 2 days
-Any notes on estimation go here.
-Keep your planning poker game numbers.
-For example
+Eco-Friendly options are an

-* Bob: 1 day (e.g. estimated before iteration-1)
+## Estimation: 1 day

-* Lisa: 2 days
-* Jack: 3 days
+1. Liam Whiting -  1 hour
+2. Hayden West - 10 minutes
+3. Danny Zaw - 1 day
+4. Salvin George - 1 day

 ## Assumptions (if any):